sethballantyne/Plexis/README.md

 The latest build of the game is in the _build_ directory.
 All the source code is released under the MIT license.

+## Changes in 0.9
+* The player now has a permanent laser, with an initial ammo count of 90.
+Laser powerups now act as ammo packs when caught, awarding 30 ammo.
+Both the initial value and the amount of ammo awarded when a powerup is caught are specified in the lasers initialammo and pickupammo XML attributes.

 ## Changes in 0.8.2
 * Scores are capped at 999,999.
 Previously it was 99,999.
 This also fixes the bug mentioned in issue 120.
 * Blank levels will no longer be loaded by the game.